 2. Pamper yourself.

 Take a long, hot bath instead of showering - it's the most soothing way to thaw out on a cold day.
 Surround yourself with bubbles and scented candles and grab some time for yourself.
 Good quality candles can fill the bathroom with a gorgeous aroma, while giving just the right amount of light to feel cosy.
-My favourites are from Neom, Wild Planet and Plum & Ashby.
+My favourites are from Neom and Wild Planet.

 3. Visit a Pumpkin Patch.